andrewormond/BezelPlugin/README.md

 # BezelPlugin
-Tizen 2.3 Watch Rotory Bezel Input Plugin for Unity3D
+Tizen 2.3 Watch Rotory Bezel Input Plugin for Unity3D 5.4 (Will not work on 5.5+)

 How to: